What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 To Wrap It Up…

-The three main causes of boom are demand exceeding supply (demand-pull), increased production costs (cost-push), and wage-price spirals (built-in).
+The three main causes of the boom are demand exceeding supply (demand-pull), increased production costs (cost-push), and wage-price spirals (built-in).

 The three types of inflation are mild/moderate, hyperinflation (rapid and extreme), and deflation/disinflation (price slowdown).